Reddit removes several firearms-related forums

 Subreddits banned from the site under the new policy include r/GunDeals, r/GunsForSale and r/AKMarketplace.

-The policy changes sparked a lively discussion on the site, especially among users of the Gundeals subreddit, which some users said wasn't a marketplace for firearms but rather a collection of links to stores.
+The policy changes sparked a lively discussion, especially among users of the GunDeals subreddit, which some users said wasn't a marketplace for firearms but rather a collection of links to stores.

 "It's ridiculous that you're lumping gundeals in with other subs that facilitated illegal activities," one user wrote.
 "Gundeals at no time ever violated or attempted to skirt any laws; everything was 100% in compliance with federal and local laws."